 I have a robust catalogue of lectures, all with neat slide projections.
-My lectures are entertaining, informative, and about an hour apiece, with time for questions if you'd like.
-All the lectures have been dilligently researched, tried, true, and are guaranteed to be a smash for you and your group.
-My classes are typically patchwork classes, usually in a focused "make-a-block" format with tips, industry trends, and personal attention every time.
+My quilting lectures are entertaining, informative, and about an hour apiece, with time for questions if you’d like.
+All lectures have been diligently researched, tried, true, and are guaranteed to be a smash for you and your group.
+My classes are typically patchwork classes, usually in a focused “make a block” format with tips, industry trends, and personal attention every time.
 My workshops work well at 3-hours apiece.
-I have many quilts to bring for a trunk show or show and tell, and will always personalize my book, Make + Love Quilts: Scrap Quilts for the 21st Century, when sold to students and lecture attendees.
+I have many quilts to bring for a trunk show or show and tell, and will always personalize my book, Make+Love Quilts: Scrap Quilts for the 21st Century, when sold to students and lecture attendees.

 - Lunch break

 - Lecture 2 in the evening for full guild or larger shop audience

 A ThirtySomething Quilter Tells All: Notes on the Industry from a Quilt Mafia Daughter

 This is the personal lecture, where I share about Fons & Porter, my own quilting journey, and how we can make sure the next generation of American quilt makers are making quilts.
 Very engaging — and usually a few tears in the crowd.

 You Call That a Quilt?